ianlcassidy/ff-optimizer/README.md

 6. TE and WR _not_ on the same team.

 The third step involves scoring each team.
 I use the following 4 metrics to score each team:
-1. Total average historical points per game
+1. Total average historical points per game;
-2. Total expected team score based on O/U and lines
+2. Total expected team score based on O/U and lines;
-3. Total projected points
+3. Total projected points;
-4. Average start/sit score (converting the grades to an academic 4.0 scale; i.e., A = 4.0, B = 3.0, etc.)
+4. Average start/sit score (converting the grades to an academic 4.0 scale; i.e., A = 4.0, B = 3.0, etc.).

 Using these scores, I sort the teams and create a "normalized" score based on the ordinal position of each team.
 I then take a weighted average of those scores and re-sort the entire list of teams.